 If you have a nice set of bleachers or stadium stairs in your area, I suggest you take advantage of them.
 When performing stadiums for acceleration work, make sure that your athletes are skipping a step so they are running every other step.
 Running every other step on the bleachers mimics acceleration mechanics similar to short hill work.
 It is putting the athletes at that 45 degree body angle while they are running the stairs.

 If you run up every step and do not skip one in between, your body will be up taller in more of an upright maximum velocity position.
 Skipping steps is important because maximum velocity work is not the goal of this drill.

-The Wall Drill was covered in detail in last month’s Speed Training Report but here is an overview.
+The Wall Drill is also covered in detail in Certified Speed & Agility Coach course.
 Have athletes stand with their hands against a wall with the arms parallel to the ground.
 The feet should be behind the hips and the athlete should be at, approximately, a 45 degree angle to the ground.
 The torso should be erect, hips forward, stomach and lower back tight so that one could draw a straight (45 degree) line from the head, through the hips to the ankles.

 From this position we implement a marching action.
 Have the athlete raise the right leg so that the ankle is beneath the hips, toe dorsiflexed.
 On your command, the athlete will march, alternating legs, for a given number of repetitions.
 They will finish with their leg in the original starting position.

 Exactly like the Wall Drill except a partner is in the place of the wall.